fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 ### Initializing the database before tests

 Testing appears to be easy and our tests are currently passing.
-However, our tests are bad as they are dependent on the state of the database (that happens to be correct in my test database).
-In order to make our tests more robust, we have to reset the database and generate the needed test data in a controlled manner before we run the tests.
+However, our tests are bad as they are dependent on the state of the database (which happens to be correct in my test database).
+To make our tests more robust, we have to reset the database and generate the needed test data in a controlled manner before we run the tests.

 Our tests are already using the [afterAll](https://jestjs.io/docs/api#afterallfn-timeout) function of Jest to close the connection to the database after the tests are finished executing.
-Jest offers many other [functions](https://jestjs.io/docs/setup-teardown) that can be used for executing operations once before any test is run, or every time before a test is run.
+Jest offers many other [functions](https://jestjs.io/docs/setup-teardown) that can be used for executing operations once before any test is run or every time before a test is run.

 Let's initialize the database <i>before every test</i> with the [beforeEach](https://jestjs.io/docs/en/api.html#beforeeachfn-timeout) function: